ofiwg/libfabric/man/fabric.7.md

 provide low-latency interfaces to fabric hardware.
 For an in-depth discussion of the motivation and design see [`fi_guide`(7)](fi_guide.7.html).

+For information on differences and portability between the libfabric version 1 series and version 2 series, see the Version 2 section below.

 # OVERVIEW

 Libfabric provides 'process direct I/O' to application software communicating